VPL

 Frequently asked questions

-Sometimes for simple jobs, but not when translated video localization is central.
+Sometimes for simple voice tasks, but not when translated presenter-video delivery or deep multilingual localization is the core requirement.